theNewDynamic/oregonsadventurecoast.com/content/blog/it-s-cool-on-oregon-s-adventure-coast.md

 It’s easy!
 Watch and imagine yourself here.
 When you are ready to return, this beauty will be waiting for you.
 <iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2FOregonsAdventureCoast%2Fvideos%2F501046370589317%2F&show_text=1&width=560" width="560" height="474" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allow="encrypted-media" allowFullScreen="true"></iframe>

+But that’s not all!
+Visit our [Adventure Page](https://www.oregonsadventurecoast.com/adventures/) for more cool ideas and inspiration!
+So beat the heat and get your road trip on for a much needed, low-key, easy-breezy getaway.
+When you are ready to visit, we will be here to help you plan your trip and stay safe.
+In return, we ask everyone to follow Oregon’s [Safe+Strong guidelines](https://govstatus.egov.com/reopening-oregon) to keep our community safe and remember that face coverings are required in [public spaces](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le2288K.pdf).

+Please don’t hesitate to [contact us](https://www.oregonsadventurecoast.com/contact/) with any questions.
+Learn more about what our [local hotels are doing to keep visitors safe](https://www.oregonsadventurecoast.com/blog/how-hotels-on-oregon-s-adventure-coast-are-keeping-guests-safe/) and be sure to visit [oregonsadventurecoast.com/lodging/](https://www.oregonsadventurecoast.com/lodging/) to see our many lodging options.
+Just FYI, we’re also cool with four-legged friends and have plenty of [Pet-Friendly hotels](https://www.oregonsadventurecoast.com/blog/dog-friendly-hotels-on-oregon-s-adventure-coast/) to choose from!